-- Financial support = In 2014, over 90% of our PhD students were funded and 45% of MS students received funding.
+Financial support: In 2018, over 90% of our PhD students were funded and 44% of MS students received funding.

 At Ohio State, we have a vast infrastructure to support graduate education and research at the highest level.
-Ohio State ranks 19th in research and development expenditures and a remarkable 1st nationally among public universities in industry-sponsored research.
+The College of Engineering ranks 3rd nationally in research and development expenditures, and 6th among public universities in industry-sponsored research.